Siegfried Aikman

-Siegfried Gottlieb Aikman (born 28 April 1959) is a Dutch field hockey coach, who last served as the head coach of the Oman national team.
+Siegfried Gottlieb Aikman (born 28 April 1959) is a Dutch field hockey coach, who is currently serving as the head coach of the Bangladesh national team and its U21 team.

+Career

 He managed the Japanese team at the 2020 Summer Olympics.
 In December 2021, Aikman was named head coach of the Pakistan national hockey team.
+He also served as the head coach of the Oman national team.